 The County's fiscal policies provide that the undesignated balance for the General Fund be maintained between 6% and 8% of estimated annual revenues.
 This fund balance has been maintained above 6% each year without exception over the last two decades.
 At the end of 2016, this amount increased to 8%, which is the high end of the policy.
-The 2019-2020 Budget maintains this level, but the County Executive proposed and the County Council agreed to lower this amount to 6% as part of the 2021-2022 Adopted Budget in response to the financial crisis resulting from the COVID-19 pandemic.
+The 2019-2020 Budget maintains this level, but the County Executive proposed and the County Council agreed to lower this amount to 6% as part of the 2021-2022 Adopted Budget in response to the economic downturn caused by the COVID-19 pandemic.

-The County also continues to maintain a separate balance in the Rainy Day Reserve Fund as a sub-fund of the General Fund.
+The County also continues to maintain a separate balance in the Rainy Day Reserve Fund as a subfund of the General Fund.
 Use of this fund requires a declaration of emergency by the County Council.
-Prior to the American Rescue Plan being adopted in early 2021, \$5.9 million was used to bridge the cost of certain COVID-19 response programs.
-It is likely that these funds can be reimbursed later in the 2021-2022 biennium.
+Prior to the American Rescue Plan Act being adopted in early 2021, \$5.9 million was used to bridge the cost of certain COVID-19 response programs.
+It is likely that these funds can be reimbursed with federal monies later in the 2021-2022 biennium.
+The County has received funds through the American Rescue Plan Act and is currently working on programming these funds.
+See "-Impact of COVID-19."